 Copyright Royalty Board, Library of Congress.

-The Copyright Royalty Judges publish for comment proposed regulations that set rates and terms for the use of certain copyrighted works by public broadcasting entities for the period beginning January 1, 2023, and ending December 31, 2027.
+The Copyright Royalty Judges publish for comment proposed regulations that set rates and terms for the use of certain copyrighted works by certain public broadcasting entities for the period beginning January 1, 2023, and ending December 31, 2027.

 Comments and objections, if any, are due no later than July 30, 2021.

 You may send comments, identified by docket number 21-CRB-0002-PBR (2023-2027), online through eCRB at https://app.crb.gov.

 Instructions: To send your comment through eCRB, if you do not have a user account, you will first need to register for an account and wait for your registration to be approved.
 Approval of user accounts is only available during business hours.
 Once you have an approved account, you can only sign in and file your comment after setting up multi-factor authentication, which can be done at any time of day.
 All comments must include the Copyright Royalty Board name and the docket number for this proposed rule.
 All properly filed comments will appear without change in eCRB at https://app.crb.gov, including any personal information provided.Start Printed Page 34675

 Docket: For access to the docket to read background documents or comments received, go to eCRB at https://app.crb.gov and perform a case search for docket 21-CRB-0002-PBR (2023-2027).

 Anita Blaine, CRB Program Specialist, at 202-707-7658 or firstname.lastname@example.org.